mhcrnl/ogcalc/doc/qt-uisetup.rst

 with the window, then the containers that fit in it.
 The widgets the user will use go in last.
 This is illustrated below.

-Widget packing.
-The steps taken during the creation of an interface are shown, demonstrating the use of nested containers to pack widgets.

 .. _qt-fig-packing:
 .. _qt-fig-packing-1:
 .. figure:: figures/qt-packing-1.*